britram/pins/draft-trammell-inip-pins.md

-The bandwidth cost for looking up a name and other associated data necessary for establishing communication with a given Subject, from the point of view of the querier, amortized over all queries for all connections, should significantly impact total bandwidth demand for an application.
+The bandwidth cost for looking up a name and other associated data necessary for establishing communication with a given Subject, from the point of view of the querier, amortized over all queries for all connections, should not significantly impact total bandwidth demand for an application.

 ### Query Linkability